FBerding/aifeducation/README.md

 - Cohen’s Kappa with squared weights
 - Fleiss’ Kappa for multiple raters without exact estimation

-In Addition the some traditional measures from the machine learning literature are also available:
+In addition, some traditional measures from machine learning literature are also available:

 - Precision
 - Recall